maxoumime/emoji-data-ios/README.md

 **emoji-java** based on the great work of the community from [vdurmont/emoji-java](https://github.com/vdurmont/emoji-java).
 The logic is inspired from there.
 **emoji-data** provides the emojis for the library to work [iamcal/emoji-data](https://github.com/iamcal/emoji-data).

+## Author

+Maxime Bertheau, maxime.bertheau@gmail.com

+## License

+emojidataios is available under the MIT license.
+See the LICENSE file for more info.

 ## Available Emojis